 This post contains affiliate links as part of the Amazon affiliates program, which means if you make a purchase, at no additional cost to you, I will earn a commission.
 See our full disclosure policy here.

-Get your kids on board in 3 simple steps.
+Get your kids on board with random acts of kindness.

 1. Describe the situation.
 Let your kids know what’s about to happen.

 It might sound something like, “These are our kindness cards.
-We are going to use them to spread kindness to our friends and community.
-We’ll do them together for 10 days.
-Each day you get to choose one card, and I will help you complete it, if needed.”
+I want to use them to spread kindness to our friends and community for 10 days.
+Each day you can choose one card, or I can choose one card, and we can do it together.”

 Reflect your child’s response back to them (this is the SAY WHAT YOU SEE part of Language of Listening®).